 - Pour the orzo all around the chicken in the pot and top with chicken broth.
 Season with 1/2 tsp salt.
 Add tomatoes, squeeze in the juice of half a lemon, and add dollops of the remaining cheese stuffing on top.

-- Place a lid on your oven-safe dish and cook in the oven for 10 minutes.
-When it's done, remove the lid and cook for an additional 8 minutes.
+- Place a lid on your oven-safe dish and cook covered in the oven for 10 minutes.
+Remove the lid and cook for an additional 8 minutes.

 - Sprinkle with fresh basil or other herbs and serve while hot.